Pouya2077/Job-Goblin/README.md

 -------
 ### Env-Setup

-> Job Goblin relies on free APIs and web services to work.
-A list of these services and their env variables are provided in "env.example".
+Job Goblin relies on free APIs and web services to work.
+A list of these services and their env variables are provided in `env.example`.

->
-> **Once Acquired:**
+**Once Acquired:**
-> 1. Create a `.env` file in the root of your repository and insert your env variables.
+1. Create a `.env` file in the root of your repository and insert your env variables.
-> 2. Add your env variables to your repo's GitHub secrets for your workflows to use.
+2. Add your env variables to your repo's GitHub secrets for your workflows to use.

 **Supabase:** a free account can be created to aquire an API key and Supabase URL.
-Afterwards, create a table in your database (name can be anything as long as `constants.py` is updated) with columns...
+Afterwards, create a table in your database (table name can be anything as long as `constants.py` is updated) with columns...

 - Title
 - Company